 To be fair, college experiences are highly variable depending on the college, major, friends, organizational involvement and professors.
 With that said, recently I’ve had my eyes opened to a lot of the craziness that is promoted on campus.

-Do your own research on what is going on but college now, at least at some colleges, it is not what it was even 5-10 years ago.
+Do your own research on what is going on but college now.
+It is not what it was even 5-10 years ago.
 The identity politics is unreal and “female” is one of those groups that have become highly politicized.
 Radical feminism that thrives on some campuses is undoubtedly unbiblical.
-It goes much beyond promoting career women.
+It goes much beyond promoting career women and encouraging equal opportunities.

 Look up things like: